 If you plan on taking a laptop computer with you, please make sure that the computer can operate on 240 volts or that you have the necessary transformer for the current.
 You will also need to purchase an adapter which enables you to plug your computer into an outlet.
 (The transformer may be hard to find in South Africa, but the adapter plug is easy to obtain in Cape Town.)
 Ask your nearest electronics or computer store where you can get a converter and adapter to fit your computer.
 Laptops can be very handy to have, but can be a high-risk theft item so make sure your computer is insured.
+Some students recommend bringing a laptop lock.
 You will not need to take a printer with you because you will have access to the printers in the computer lab.